King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 Grytviken — Shackleton's Grave & Whaling History

 Abandoned whaling station (operated 1904-1965).
-South Georgia Museum in former whaling manager's house — whaling history, natural history, Shackleton exhibits.
+South Georgia Museum in former whaling manager's house — whaling history, natural history, Shackleton exhibits (museum entry fee: free).
 Ernest Shackleton's grave in cemetery overlooking harbor (tradition: toast with whisky).
 Norwegian whalers' church (still consecrated).
 Rusted machinery, whale-oil tanks, ship skeletons.
 Eerie, haunting, historically significant.
-Only "town" on South Georgia.
+Only settlement on South Georgia.
 British Antarctic Survey research station.
-Post office (send postcards with South Georgia stamps).
-Gift shop.
+Post office (postcards cost approximately $2 each with South Georgia stamps).
+Gift shop with commemorative pins ($15) and books ($20-$40).
 Zodiac landing.
-Most culturally significant site on island.

 Gold Harbour — Dramatic Glacial Amphitheater